What is meningomyelocele in children?

 This condition is usually diagnosed during the second trimester of pregnancy, when women can have a blood test called the quadruple screen.
 The test can screen for several conditions including meningomyelocele, Down syndrome, and other congenital diseases of the baby.
 Most women who carry a baby with neural tube defects have elevated levels of maternal alpha fetoprotein (AFP).

 This condition is typically diagnosed during early pregnancy.
 Some women opt to terminate the pregnancy.

 If you choose not to do so, your baby will most likely need surgery after birth.
 Prompt surgery can help protect your child from infections such as meningitis.
 Your doctor may prescribe antibiotics as an additional measure in preventing these infections.

 If your child has hydrocephalus, sometimes called water on the brain, they may need to have a shunt inserted.
-The shunt can drain extra liquid from around the brain and reduce pressure.
+The shunt drains extra liquid from around the brain and reduces pressure.

 Your child may not develop bladder control.
-If this is the case, they might need a catheter to help drain the bladder.
+If this is the case, they may need a catheter to help drain the bladder.

-Because of the effect this condition can have on your child’s lower limbs, they might need to wear braces.
+Because of the effect this condition can have on your child’s lower limbs, they may need to wear braces.
 Braces are orthopedic devices that support the legs or main part of the body.

 In most cases, your child’s treatment will be lifelong.
 They’ll need to see a doctor regularly to assess any developing problems.
 They may also need to use a wheelchair for life.